rupertgermann/image-crawler/docs/bug-fix-plan.md

 ## Testing Plan

+1. Test the local crawler with various output directory configurations
+2. Test with both CLI and native dialog folder selection
+3. Verify that the application gracefully handles undefined paths

+# Bug Fix Plan: Max Downloads Limit Implementation

+## Issue Analysis

+The max downloads limit was not being correctly enforced.
+When a user configures a max downloads limit, the script should download exactly that number of images (if available), but it was inconsistent in its behavior.

+### Root Cause

+1. The max downloads limit was being checked within each image source crawler, but not properly coordinated across multiple sources
+2. The default value was set to 100 in some places but not consistently applied
+3. The interactive mode had a hardcoded value of 20 downloads, ignoring the config setting
+4. There was no proper reporting of whether the download limit was successfully reached

+### Affected Files

+1. `/src/modes/playwright-crawler.js` - The crawler methods needed to respect the remaining downloads count
+2. `/src/utils/config.js` - The default max downloads value needed to be updated
+3. `/src/index.js` - The interactive mode needed to use the config value instead of a hardcoded value

+## Solution Plan

+### 1. Update the default configuration

+- Change the default max downloads from 100 to 50 in `config.js`

+### 2. Improve the PlaywrightCrawler implementation

+- Pass the remaining downloads count to each crawler method
+- Limit the number of images processed in each source based on the remaining downloads
+- Add better progress reporting during downloads
+- Provide clear feedback when the download limit is reached

+### 3. Fix the interactive mode

+- Use the config value for max downloads instead of a hardcoded value
+- Apply consistent defaults across the application

+## Implementation Steps

+1. Update the default max downloads value in `config.js`
+2. Modify the PlaywrightCrawler constructor to use the config default
+3. Update each crawler method (Pixabay, Unsplash, Google Images) to accept and respect a remainingDownloads parameter
+4. Limit the URLs processed in each source based on the remaining downloads
+5. Add progress reporting during downloads
+6. Update the interactive mode to use the config value
+7. Update the README to reflect the new default value

+## Testing Plan

+1. Test with different max downloads values to ensure exactly that many images are downloaded
+2. Test the fallback behavior when not enough images are available
+3. Verify that the progress reporting correctly shows the download status
+4. Confirm that the interactive mode uses the correct default value

 1. Run the application in local mode with the fix applied
 2. Verify that the output directory is correctly created
 3. Test with different configurations to ensure robustness